fayepsr/ase/wiki_images/README.md

-This folder contains images for the wiki.
+This folder contains images and other files for the wiki.